 I just preached.

-Now I have to write five more things.
+Now I have to write

 Sermoneer turns one sermon into a small group guide, daily devotional, social cards, and shorts — without losing your voice.